RetroAchievements/docs/docs/developer-docs/unsupported-emulators-and-cores.md

 - ⌛ BizHawk core: **Mupen64Plus**
   - Testing (there are some graphical issues that can be fixed using the angrylion plugin)

+##Nintendo DS

+- ❌ Standalone Emulator: **melonDS Android**
+  - Causes numerous issues with achievements
+  - Devs have no means to resolve issues players have

 ## Nintendo DSi